maltaisn/mazegen/README.md

   }
 }
 ```
-This will generate a 10x10 orthogonal maze with Aldous-Broder's algorithm, export it to `mazes/labyrinth.svg` in optimized SVG format.
+This will generate a 10x10 orthogonal maze with Aldous-Broder's algorithm, export it to `mazes/labyrinth.svg` in the most optimized SVG format.
 Maze will be solved for the top-left to the bottom-right corners.
 Half deadends will be removed (braid).
 A distance map will be generated starting from the top-left cell.
 Custom styling settings are used, but in this case they all match default ones.